 - 5. The -pcpdir path option indicates the directories in which the input files reside.
-The contents of "path" will override the default setting. - 6.
-The -pcprx reg_exp option indicates the regular expression to be used in matching files in the search directories specified.
-The contents of "reg_exp" will override the default setting that matches all file names.
+The contents of "path" will override the default setting.
+This option may be used multiple times and can accept multiple arguments, supporting the use of wildcards. - 6.
+The -pcprx reg\exp option indicates the regular expression to be used in matching files in the search directories specified.
+The contents of "reg\exp" will override the default setting that matches all file names.
 If the search directories contain a large number of files, the user may specify that only a subset of those files be processed using a regular expression which will speed up the run time.